 Strategies Timeframe 2.1 Work with the Public Transport Authority to improve access and maintenance to all train stations Ongoing within the Town, particularly regarding accessible ramps, crossings and elevators.
-2.2 Work with relevant organisations to specify and address community expectations regarding maintenance and service standards for non-council owned government provided facilities (e.g Ongoing provision of bus shelters such as on Devon Road).
+2.2 Work with relevant organisations to specify and address community expectations regarding Ongoing maintenance and service standards for non-council owned government provided facilities (e.g ļ provision of bus shelters such as on Devon Road).
 2.3 Pro-active compliance assessments of building contractors to ensure they don't compromise access requirements (e.g. breaking up/blocking footpaths).
-Ongoing 2.4 Encourage and reward owners of older commercial properties to renovate them to become more accessible.
-Ongoing 2.5 Continue to provide timely responses to rectifying damaged facilities and infrastructure (e.g. footpaths and drainage) and ensure communication of progress to affected community.
-Ongoing 2.6 Undertake an assessment of all Town community facilities (e.g. Whitfield Street Playground) to ensure compliance with relevant standards regarding access.
-2020/21 2.7 Investigate the provision of portable hearing loops in the Bassendean Memorial Library meeting rooms and other public meeting areas which are the responsibility of the Town (e.g. Alf Faulkner Hall) 2020/21 2.8 Undertake an assessment of all Town ramps (gradient and availability) to ensure compliance with relevant standards regarding access.
-2021/22 2.9 Develop a map in an accessible format to show pedestrians and wheel chair users how best to get around, providing information on community facilities, transport, disability access, bathrooms and facilities.
-2022/23 2.10 Review planning policies to improve access to facilities by powered mobility devices, prams and wheelchairs.
-2022/23 2.11 Undertake an audit of street and park lighting to determine gaps and future needs.
+Ongoing 2.4 Encourage and reward owners of older commercial properties to renovate them to become more Ongoing accessible.
+2.5 Continue to provide timely responses to rectifying damaged facilities and infrastructure (e.g. Ongoing footpaths and drainage) and ensure communication of progress to affected community.
+2.6 Undertake an assessment of all Town community facilities (e.g. Whitfield Street Playground) to 2020/21 ensure compliance with relevant standards regarding access.
+2.7 Investigate the provision of portable hearing loops in the Bassendean Memorial Library meeting 2020/21 rooms and other public meeting areas which are the responsibility of the Town (e.g. Alf Faulkner Hall) 2.8 Undertake an assessment of all Town ramps (gradient and availability) to ensure compliance with 2021/22 relevant standards regarding access.
+2.9 Develop a map in an accessible format to show pedestrians and wheel chair users how best to get 2022/23 around, providing information on community facilities, transport, disability access, bathrooms and - 10 facilities.
+2.10 Review planning policies to improve access to facilities by powered mobility devices, prams and wheelchairs.
+2022/23 211 2022/24 2.11 Undertake an audit of street and park lighting to determine gaps and future needs.
 2023/24